newtheatre/history-project/docs/editing.md

 This is the more complicated option, the benefits are you can use a desktop text editor and run the entire site on your machine to preview changes before they go live.
 You should have knowledge of Git and the command line to do this.

-The only dependences of this site are Jekyll and `jekyll-sitemap`.
-You can find instructions for [installing Jekyll on their website](http://jekyllrb.com/docs/installation/).

-If you have bundler on your system you can just do `bundle install` to install all the dependencies.
+Dependences of this site are managed with [Bundler](http://bundler.io/), install it if you haven't got it already and just do `bundle install`.

-To get jekyll up and running do `bundle exec jekyll serve --watch`, the site will then be available on <http://localhost:4000>.
+To get Jekyll up and running do `bundle exec jekyll serve --watch`, the site will then be available on <http://localhost:4000>.